Dave Ramsay

-Dave Ramsay (born March 18, 1970 in Saint John, New Brunswick) is a Yellowknife businessman and politician.
+Dave Ramsay (born March 18, 1970) is a Yellowknife businessman and politician.

+Early life

+Ramsay was born March 18, 1970 in Saint John, New Brunswick.

 Political career

 Ramsay first ran for a seat in the Northwest Territories Legislative Assembly in the 1999 Northwest Territories general election in the electoral district of Range Lake.
 He was defeated by candidate Sandy Lee finishing a close second.
 He would run again in the 2003 Northwest Territories general election this time in the electoral district of Kam Lake.
 He defeated two other candidates with nearly 50% of the vote to win his first term in office.